 (c) the defect arises as a result of fair wear and tear, accident, misuse, wilful damage, or abnormal working conditions.

 (d) the Customer makes any further use of the materials supplied or attempts to repair them or have them repaired by someone other than the Supplier after giving written notice of the defect to the Supplier

 (e) the defect arises because the Customer has failed to follow the Suppliers instructions (whether oral or in writing) as to the storage, assembly, installation, commissioning, use or maintenance of the goods.

-7.1.
-Without limiting its other rights or remedies, each party may terminate the Contract with immediate effect by giving written notice to the other party if:
+7.1 Without limiting its other rights or remedies, the Supplier may terminate the Contract with immediate effect by giving written notice to the other party if: